wortell-smart-learning/sql-for-analysts/01-basic-sql/10-trainer-guide.md

 ### Block 2 - 10:45-12:00

 Getting a good feeling for current knowledge level + module 1
+Check:
+* knowledge of NULL
+* expressions in SELECT, WHERE, ...

 ### Block 3 - 12:45-14:45
 Inner & Left Join